aws-samples/speedup-llm-inference-with-medusa-framework-on-amazon-sagemaker/README.md

 This repository is a modified version of the original [How to Fine-Tune LLMs in 2024 on Amazon SageMaker](https://github.com/philschmid/llm-sagemaker-sample/blob/main/notebooks/train-evalaute-llms-2024-trl.ipynb) example by [Philipp Schmid](https://www.philschmid.de/philipp-schmid).
 We added a simplified Medusa training code, adapted from the original [Medusa framework repository](https://github.com/FasterDecoding/Medusa).
 We use a dataset called [sql-create-context](https://huggingface.co/datasets/b-mc2/sql-create-context), which contains samples of natural language instructions, schema definitions and the corresponding SQL query.

-For more details on and step-by-step instructions please refer to accompanying blog post: [Achieve ~2x speed-up in LLM inference with Medusa-1 on Amazon SageMaker AI](https://aws.amazon.com/blogs/machine-learning/achieve-2x-speed-up-in-llm-inference-with-medusa-1-on-amazon-sagemaker-ai/)
+For more details and step-by-step instructions please refer to accompanying blog post: [Achieve ~2x speed-up in LLM inference with Medusa-1 on Amazon SageMaker AI](https://aws.amazon.com/blogs/machine-learning/achieve-2x-speed-up-in-llm-inference-with-medusa-1-on-amazon-sagemaker-ai/)

 ## Why use the Medusa framework on Amazon SageMaker AI?